terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 one subtask is applicable.
 Setting this to "True" is useful for defining informational tasks that are not really expected to execute.

+A task with a `fail` key but no pass key has an implied `pass` key which is the opposite of the `fail` key as if the fail had a `NOT` in front of it.
+Such tasks can only pass, fail, or be waiting for their subtasks, they can never be ready!
+If they have not failed, and their subtasks have passed, they have passed also.

 Example:
 ```
     pass = label:verified+1